Training LeNet on MNIST¶

 Preparing the Data¶

-MNIST is a handwritten digit recognition dataset containing 60,000 training examples and 10,000 test examples.
+MNIST is handwritten digit recognition dataset containing 60,000 training examples and 10,000 test examples.
 Each example is a 28x28 single channel grayscale image.
 The dataset in a binary format could be downloaded from Yann LeCun’s website.
-We have created a script get-mnist.sh to download the dataset, and it will call mnist.convert.jl to convert the binary dataset into a HDF5 file that Mocha can read.
+We have created a script get-mnist.sh to download the dataset, and it will call mnist.convert.jl to convert the binary dataset into HDF5 file that Mocha could read.

 When the conversion finishes, data/train.hdf5 and data/test.hdf5 will be generated.

 Defining the Network Architecture¶

 The LeNet consists of a convolution layer followed by a pooling layer, and then another convolution followed by a pooling layer.
 After that, two densely connected layers were added.
 We don’t use a configuration file to define a network architecture like Caffe, instead, the network definition is directly done in Julia.
 First of all, let’s import the Mocha package.